-Allen Hatton, Interim Executive Director
+Allen Hatton, Interim Chief Executive Officer

 Allen Hatton is The Arc Central Chesapeake Region’s Interim Executive Director.
 Allen will hold the position approximately 9 months while the Board prepares for and launches a search for Kate’s successor.
 The Board has named a Succession Committee to oversee the search process and has hired the firm Raffa, PC to conduct the transition and search activities.

 Hatton has served in several interim executive roles, including The Springboard Center, Inc. in Midland, TX, and RAR Outdoor Services in Baltimore, MD.
 He is also President of the Hatton Group, a Management Consulting Company.

 A graduate of the University of Baltimore, Hatton earned his BS in Business Administration and holds a coaching certification from Coach University.

 Previously, Hatton served as the President and Chief Operating Officer of The Brown Corporation in Baltimore, MD, an Interim Executive and Corporate Identity consulting firm.